plone/documentation/docs/backend/upgrading/intro.md

 - First upgrade from Plone 2.5 to the latest Plone 3 version (3.3.6).
 - Then upgrade from Plone 3 to the latest Plone 4 version.
 - Then upgrade from Plone 4 to the latest Plone 5 version.

+### Export-import Migrations

+Export all content and settings that you want to keep from an old site and import it to a fresh site.

+This approach allows you to migrate from Plone 4 to 6, from Python 2 to 3 and from Archetypes to Dexterity in one migration-step and is recommended for large and complex migrations.

+The recommended tool for this is https://github.com/collective/collective.exportimport.
+An alternative is transmogrifier (see the training {ref}`training:transmogrifier-label`)

+## Mayor Changes

+The following mayor changes in the history of Plone require special attention when migrating:

+### Plone 5.0: Dexterity replaces Archetypes

+With Plone 5.0 the default framework for content-types switched from Archetypes to Dexterity.

+Until Plone 5.2.x (in Python 2 only!) there is a builtin migration from Archetypes to Dexterity.
+See https://pypi.org/project/plone.app.contenttypes/2.2.3/#migration for details on the migration of custom and default content-types to Dexterity.

+Using [collective.exportimport](https://pypi.org/project/collective.exportimport/) you can export Archetypes content and import it as Dexterity content.

+### Plone 5.2: Support for Python 3

+Plone 5.2 added support for Python 3 while Plone 6 dropped support for Python 2.
+This means that you can use Plone 5.2 to upgrade to Python 3.

+This requires that you run Plone in Python 3 and only use code that supports Python 3.
+It also requires that you migrate the database in a separate step from Python 2 to 3 while Plone is not running.

+See the chapters {ref}`migrating-52-to-python3-label` and {ref}`migrate-zodb-to-python3-label` for detailed info on these steps.

+Using [collective.exportimport](https://pypi.org/project/collective.exportimport/) you can export content in Python 2 and import it in Python 3.

+### Plone6: Volto as new frontend

+Plone 6 comes with a new default frontend called {term}`Volto` which is written in React and expects some subtle but important changes.

+See {ref}`backend-migrate-to-volto-label` for these specialized migration-steps.